Thousands fight for gun rights at Virginia's 'Lobby Day' rally

-RICHMOND, Va. — Thousands have swarmed to Richmond for Virginia's "Lobby Day" gun rights rally, taking place in Capitol Square.
-Demonstrators are preparing for "Lobby Day," which is set to start at 11 a.m.
+RICHMOND, Va. — Thousands swarmed to Richmond on Martin Luther King Day, for Virginia's "Lobby Day" gun rights rally in Capitol Square.
+Demonstrators carried guns outside the rally area -- many of which were military-grade -- while unarmed demonstrators walked Capitol grounds carrying signs and chanting.

+Despite concerns that white extremist militia groups planned to enact violence during the rally, leading Gov. Ralph Northam to issue a State of Emergency banning all weapons from the capitol grounds, the event itself went off without a hitch.
+Only one arrest occurred, with a 21-year-old woman charged with one felony count of wearing a mask in public.

+"Today showed that when people disagree, they can do so peacefully," Gov. Northam said in a press release.
+"The issues before us evoke strong emotions, and progress is often difficult."

 Jan.
-20 is traditionally known as "Lobby Day" in Richmond, but with Governor Ralph Northam and a Democratic majority set to roll out tighter gun-safety legislation, those in favor of gun rights are turning out around the Virginia Capitol to press their case against it.
+20 is traditionally known as "Lobby Day" in Richmond, but with Northam and a Democratic majority set to roll out tighter gun-safety legislation, those in favor of gun rights turned out around the Virginia Capitol to press their case against it.

-Demonstrators have lined the perimeter of capitol grounds holding signs rallying against the legislation -- many of which are armed.
+Back on Jan.
+16, the Virginia Senate passed three bills regarding guns:

+Senate Bill 35 would give the power to local jurisdictions to prohibit guns in any form from a public space during an event.

-Tight security is in place in preparation for the thousands of advocates anticipated to rally.
+Tight security was in place in and around the Capitol in preparation for the thousands of advocates anticipated to rally.

-WUSA9 has crews in Richmond covering the rally as it unfolds today.
-Follow the latest below.

 RELATED: 'I'm apprehensive because we're expecting agitators'| Gun Rights advocates plan for peace but fear violence at Virginia's Lobby Day Rally

+Many at the rally spoke about Northam's proposed bills regarding gun legislation.

-Sheriff Richard Vaughan of Grayson County, Virginia, said if the bill go through as proposed, they won't be enforced.
+Sheriff Richard Vaughan of Grayson County, Virginia, said if the bills go through as proposed, they won't be enforced.

-Protesters lined up in the streets to head to the rally on the Richmond Capitol steps.
+Protesters lined up in the streets before heading to the rally on the Richmond Capitol steps.

 A group of heavily armed gun rights advocates said they were "just trying to attract attention."

-Van Cleave, the organizer of the rally, tweeted there was a "huge turnout."
+Van Cleave, the organizer of the rally, tweeted there was a "huge turnout," before 9 a.m.

+Demonstrators headed to the Capitol before 8 a.m., while the rally wasn't set to start until 11 a.m.

 RELATED: Here's what you need to know for Virginia's 'Lobby Day' gun rights rally